lesandie/tinybird_nyc_taxi/README.md

 ## Improvements

 There is always room for improvements.
-I would like to automate the calculation of the standard deviation and average of the series for the trip_distance and passenger_count variables.
-For this we have to publish and endpoint for the materialized view and query the date from a python script that I would have to write.
+For the next iteration in the process, I would like to automate the calculation of the standard deviation and average of the series for the trip time, trip distance and passenger count variables.
+For this we have to publish and endpoint for the materialized view and query the data from a python script that I would have to write.
+Also as stated earlier maybe with some array aggregate functions I could solve the automation, but still because of the simplicity of the model, we would need a human to calculate the lower and upper bounds of the distribution.